-This slow cooker green curry chicken provides the perfect mix of powerful flavor and convenience in the kitchen.
-Inspired by classic thai curry ingredients, this simple recipe combines coconut milk, green curry paste, garlic, chicken, and vegetables to create an easy and tasty meal.
+This slow cooker green curry chicken provides the perfect mix of powerful flavor and convenience.
+This simple recipe combines coconut milk, green curry paste, garlic, chicken, and vegetables to create an easy and tasty meal.
 Jump to Recipe keyboard_arrow_down

 This easy Slow Cooker Green Curry Chicken is inspired by Thai curry with the delicious flavors of green curry paste and coconut milk with lean chicken breast and all kinds of veggies.
 Plus it is made in the crockpot so you can set it and forget it.
 For Thai food lovers, make it with these Thai Chicken Skewers and Thai Basil Beef for a full Thai feast.